GraffitiProjectINDIGO/COOLPI/README.md

 Thus, the image module implemented in COOLPI provides the ColourChecker and Image classes, with the methods and functions necessary to process and obtain accurate-colour data from digital images, especially in RAW format.

-In addition, a graphical interface GUI has been designed that integrates the main functionalities of the COOLPI library, especially designed for non-programmer users.
+In addition, a graphical interface GUI has been designed that integrates the main functionalities of the COOLPI package, especially designed for non-programmer users.

 # Installation